Released August 19, 2025

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in West Virginia fell to 54.2 percent in June from 54.3 percent in the prior month.
+The labor force participation rate in West Virginia remained unchanged at 54.3 percent in July.

 West Virginia ranks 51st in the nation.